 - The location of all projects classified as an EA or an EIS.

-- The transmittal letter must include the district’s recommendations concerning how to address the issues identified as a result of the public hearing.
+- The transmittal letter must include the district’s recommendations concerning how to address the issues identified as a result of the public involvement.

-- For each item placed on the monthly Commission agenda, the e-mail must indicate whether there is a potential conflict of interest (i.e., a commissioner owns property within one-mile (1.6 km) of the project).
-District Right of Way and Chief Counsel's Office can provide information on potential conflict of interest areas for projects within the district.
-In the event a possible conflict does exist, the name of the commissioner and the location of the property will be required.
-Once this information has been provided to the Design Division (at the time the item is sent for inclusion on the Commission's agenda), they will fill out the necessary form for the Commission Secretary and Chief Counsel's Office use.
-The e-mail will indicate if no conflict of interest exists.
+- For each item placed on the monthly Commission agenda, any conflict of interest for the Commissioners must be established.
+A Commission property layer is available on TMS maps for easy review (Under STIP and Commissioner Property Detail).
+A MHTC Agenda Item Checklist must be included for any agenda item for which there is a conflict (i.e., a Commissioner owns property within one mile (1.6 km) of the project).
+The SIMS Reports: MHTC Agenda Checklist and MHTC Agenda Checklist for Design can be used to identify known property conflicts.
+Additionally, District Right of Way and Chief Counsel's Office can provide information on potential conflict of interest areas for projects within the district.
+In the event a possible conflict does exist, the MHTC Agenda Item Checklist identifies the name of the Commissioner and the location of the property of concern.
+This information is provided for the Commission Secretary and Chief Counsel's Office use.
+If no conflicts exist, the e-mail must indicate that no conflict of interest exists.

 - With the information received from the district, the Design Division will ensure the item is placed on the Commission agenda and Commission backup is provided to the Commission.
 Based upon this information, the Design Division will place the item on the regular or consent portion of the meeting agenda.
 In doing so, a consistent format will be maintained for the Commission's benefit.